What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 Is AI the logical successor to BI?

 Definitely, because with BI you simplify data analysis, with AI you automate that analysis.
-AI is thus exactly an extension of BI.
+AI is thus an extension of BI.

 What is Power BI?

 It is one of the most popular BI tools for dashboarding and data analysis.
-In addition to Power BI, you can also use Tableau, Qlik Sense or SAS Visual Analytics, for example.
+In addition to Power BI, you can also use Tableau, Qlik Sense, or SAS Visual Analytics, for example.

 What is self-service BI?